 The number of images captured by a camera per second.
 Frame rate is measured in frames per second or fps.
 The higher the frame rate, the more fluid an action sequence will appear.

 If a scene is shot at 24 fps it will appear as if the event was unfolding in real life.
-At 30 fps, you will see slight blurring and some motion characteristic of film.
-The majority of television shows are shot at 24 or 25 fps and films are typically shot at 24, 25 or 30.
+At 30 fps, you will see slight blurring and some motion characteristics of the film.
+The majority of television shows are shot at 24 or 25 fps and films are typically shot at 24, 25, or 30.